senad96/Exoplanet-Detection/README.md

 ## Future work

 In the field of applied astrophysics the transit detection of exoplanets is an important technique for the discovery of new planets.
-It would be very interesting to test our models ( in particular CNN ) in new even larger datasets.
+It would be very interesting to test our models ( in particular CNN ) in new larger datasets.
 Recall that in the MAST archive ( Mikulski Archive for Space Telescopes ) it is possible to obtain the light curves of thousands of other stars collected by the kepler telescope.
 However these data are not in a form directly usable by a machine learning model and therefore would require to be downloaded and processed to extract the light curves.
 In this project due to a limited time it was not possible to test the models with new datasets.
 In case someone would like to do this the code has been constructed to be able to change a number of reduced variables to adapt the models to new datasets.

 #### In particular the things to change in the code would be: